 This is the sort of place where you’d expect to see rajah-riding war elephants sauntering up and down the aisles (although they’d probably have difficulty fitting their mounts through the entrance).
 The restaurant offers top-class Indian cuisine with a smattering of other Asian influences.
 Glass walls surrounding the kitchen allow guests to watch the chefs at work, while marble floors, high ceilings and opulent décor capture the majesty of an ancient Indian empire at the peak of its power.

-We recommend the eight-course tapas menu – which is only available again from 1 May 2016.
+We recommend the eight-course tapas menu – if and when it’s available (we have contacted the restaurant for exact dates…).
 It has a bit of everything – fish, chicken, beef, lamb and vegetarian dishes prepared in a variety of different ways, from tandoor and singri (which use open flames and coals) to dum (which involves slow-cooking in sealed pots to create fragrant and flavoursome curries).

 Contact 021 424 0000, firstname.lastname@example.org